 elwamba(at)3ieimpact(dot)orgSenior Research Associate

-He also worked with the Overseas Development Institute, on the EdTech Hub programme funded by the UK's Foreign, Commonwealth & Development Office.
-Etienne holds a MSc in Conflicts and Development from Sciences Po Lille, France and is currently undertaking a Graduate Diploma Programme at the London School of Economics, UK.
+Prior to 3ie, Etienne worked with the Overseas Development Institute and IMC Worldwide on UK’s Foreign, Commonwealth and Development Office programs.
+Etienne holds an MSc in Conflict and Development from Sciences Po Lille (France) and a Graduate Diploma from the London School of Economics (UK).